 4. Side and Top Shields

-Side and top shield protect objects and splashes from entering your eyes from the gap at the top of the lens near your eyebrow, and the open area on each side of your temple.
+Side and top shields stop dangers from hitting your eyes from the gap at the top of the lens near your eyebrow and the open area on each side of your temple.

 - Side and top shields protect you from particles, objects, splashes, splatters, and spills that would easily transfer into your eye area if you were wearing normal glasses.

-- Essential for: Side and top shields are essential for healthcare workers, construction and manufacturing, yard work, and even household cleaning with chemicals that you don’t want in your eyes.
+- Essential for: Side and top shields are essential for healthcare workers, construction and manufacturing, yard work, and even household cleaning.
+Chemical splashes are not nearly as fun as the splash zone at a water park.

 You might think the addition of side and top shields significantly impacts the stylistic appeal of your safety glasses, and you’d be right.
 That’s why we streamlined our Stoggles to keep them impeccably tasteful and ultimately protective.